|Position:||Assistant Coach / Pitching Coach|

 |Alma Mater:||Holy Cross, 2005|

-Mike Marron completed his second season as the pitching coach for Old Dominion after joining the staff in July of 2015.
+Mike Marron is in his third season as the pitching coach for Old Dominion after joining the staff in July of 2015.

 In his first season with the Monarchs in 2016, Old Dominion posted a 4.90 team ERA and ranked third in the league with 12 pickoffs.
 Marron saw Sam Sinnen earn the first C-USA Pitcher of the Week honor of the season after throwing five shutout innings against No. 10 NC State.
 He also mentored Sinnen to Second Team All-Conference USA, VaSID All-State honors and Conference USA All-Tournament Team accolades at the end of the season.
 Marron also guided the pitching staff to rank fourth in the league with 17 saves, seven of which came from ninth round draft pick Nick Hartman.

 Prior to ODU, Marron joined the Stony Brook baseball staff as an assistant coach in 2009, where he was directly responsible for the preparation of the pitching staff routine, drills and philosophies.
 He was also heavily involved with the recruiting process and assisted in developing three top 75 national recruiting classes and five top 5 regional recruiting classes.